Budget & Strategy

 Priorities for FY22 Budget & Five-Year CIP

 The budget focuses on the highest priorities identified by residents in the 2020 citizen survey, including:

 - Public safety initiatives

-The proposed budget and five-year capital improvement program are built on a 1-cent increase to the property tax rate for 2021, which was approved by voters in 2019 for projects focusing on drainage and public safety.
+The budget and five-year capital improvement program are built on a property tax rate of $0.34650 for 2021, a one-cent increase which was approved by voters in 2019 for projects focusing on drainage and public safety.

 Additionally, the FY22 budget recognizes the City’s receipt of federal funding through the American Rescue Plan Act (ARPA), which will be formally allocated after further discussion and prioritization with the City Council this fall.